apache/metron/metron-docker/README.md

 Usage
 -----

 The Metron Docker environment lifecycle is controlled by the [docker-compose](https://docs.docker.com/compose/reference/overview/) command.
+These service names can be found in the docker-compose.yml file.
 For example, to build the environment run this command:
 ```
 docker-compose up -d
 ```